onchainengineering/hmi-wirtual/docs/admin/networking/workspace-proxies.md

 Create the workspace proxy and make sure to save the returned authentication token for said proxy.
-This is the token the workspace proxy will use to authenticate back to primary coderd.
+This is the token the workspace proxy will use to authenticate back to primary wirtuald.

 ```bash
 $ coder wsproxy create --name=newyork --display-name="USA East" --icon="/emojis/2194.png"